amient/affinity/README.md

 The graph topic will hold the the main domain data for the app and the settings is a broadcast topic with a single partition.

+Running the `ExampleApp` can be done directly from an IDE or by building the project with gradle and running a standalone jar

+    ./gradlew build
+    java -jar example/build/libs/example-<VERSION>-standalone.jar

-Running the `ExampleApp` from an IDE starts four nodes in a pseudo-distributed mode.
+ExampleApp starts four nodes in a pseudo-distributed mode.
 The nodes listen on http ports 8081-8084 and each contains a region serving two physical partitions 0,1 and 2,3.
 Each physical partition will therefore have 2 online replicas.

 To view a graph component (vertex id is a simple Int)